Subscribe to receive Total Fire Ban (TOBAN) notifications via email from ESA.

 The Boboyan Road and Brindabella Road remain open to through traffic.

-The Tidbinbilla and Namadgi Visitors Centres will remain open.
+The Tidbinbilla and Namadgi Visitors Centres are currently closed.

 Swimming areas at the Cotter and along the Murrumbidgee River such as Kambah Pool, Pine Island Point Hut and Uriarra Crossing will remain open.